 However, the agencies still don’t provide buses to smaller towns or villages; only to very touristic destinations.

-If you are stuck in a small village/town and want to continue your journey to another city, you have to wait for the pass at the highway.
+If you are stuck in a small village/town and want to continue your journey to another city, you have to wait for the pass on the highway.
 The cashier at the bus terminal will tell you that this serves the province only and will advice to return to Vientiane.
 Seriously???

 5Sights are Only Approachable by Transport